civilblur/youlag/README.md

 ## About
-Youlag delivers a video-focused browsing experience for your YouTube RSS feeds in [FreshRSS](https://github.com/FreshRSS/FreshRSS), with a sleek theme and extra features.
+Youlag delivers a video-focused browsing experience for your YouTube RSS feeds in [FreshRSS](https://github.com/FreshRSS/FreshRSS), with a sleek theme and quality-of-life features.

 While it also supports regular feeds, this setup is tailored specifically for video content.
 Feel free and set up a separate instance for your video feeds if needed.